Drafter500/nuxt-test/README.md

 - Would like to also add github actions with tests, linting, type-checking
 - The listing page would be normally supported by pagination or infinite scrolling.
 Now it just shows the first 100 items.
+- Textarea is of course not a good way to edit the blog body, a proper WYSIWYG or some kind of rich text editor would be needed